-The process has proven to be of true value and has already led to significant and tangible results.
+The process proved to be of true value and has already led to significant and tangible results.
 Our process is driven by the assumption that only multi-sector collaboration between the government, commercial sectors and NGOs can create meaningful impact for sustainable development.
-As such, we seek to enhance cooperation between governmental bodies and civil society organizations and are in a continuous dialogue with key government agencies, the private sector, civil society and Jewish organizations around the world.
+As such, we seek to enhance cooperation between governmental bodies and social organizations and are in a continuous dialogue with key government agencies, the private sector, social and Jewish organizations around the world.
 We also conduct public opinion surveys and comparative research aimed at understanding how other countries operate in these areas.
-Over the past year, we held several events in order to present the process and garner public and political support.
+Over the past year, we held several events to present this process and garner public and political support.

 This began with our annual conference at the Knesset addressing the topics of international aid and development.
-In March, we presented our intermediate findings at the annual “Sderot Conference for Society”, which included a roundtable discussion entitled “Increasing the Israeli impact on the developing world and advancing the achievement of UN Sustainable Development Goals”.
-The recommendations and agreements of the roundtable were incorporated into a policy document that will be presented at the end of the process.
-In November 2018, we hosted a public forum at the President Residence to present further findings of the process.
+In March, we presented our intermediate findings at the annual “Sderot Conference for Society”, which included a roundtable discussion entitled “Increasing the Israeli Impact on the Geveloping World and advancing the Achievement of UN Sustainable Development Goals.”
+The recommendations and conclusions of the roundtable were incorporated into a policy document that will be presented at the end of the process.
+In November 2018, we hosted a public forum at the President’s Residence to present further findings of the process.

 Government Resolution:

 This past April, after countless meetings with members of Knesset and government officials, we presented the process in a meeting with Eli Groner, the (now former) Director-General of the Prime Minister’s Office.
-In line with our efforts, the government passed an historic resolution on July 23, 2018.
-The resolution aims to strengthen Israeli engagement in the field of international development as a long-term government strategy.
+In line with our efforts, the government passed a historic resolution on July 23, 2018.
+This resolution aims to strengthen Israeli engagement in international development as a long-term government strategy.
 To accomplish this aim, an inter-ministerial committee is to be set up and headed by the Director-General of the Prime Minister’s Office.
-The committee will decide upon tools for encouraging the Israeli private sector to integrate into international development by removing obstacles, solving market failures, reducing risks, and more.
+The committee will determine the tools for encouraging the Israeli private sector to integrate with international development by removing obstacles, solving market failures, reducing risks, and more.
 The possibility of establishing an “Israeli financial institution for development” will also be examined.
 The committee will submit its assessments to the Prime Minister and the Minister of Finance.

-Following the historic decision, the Prime Minister’s office issued a call to action, inviting the public to offer thoughts and suggestions regarding advancing Israel’s activity in the developing world.
+Following this historic decision, the Prime Minister’s office issued a call to action, inviting the public to offer thoughts and suggestions regarding advancing Israel’s activity in the developing world.
 SID-Israel has been invited to present our process and its related data to the governmental committee.
 By adopting the decision, Israel has aligned itself with the Sustainable Development Goals set by the United Nations.
 This step reflects the intensifying commitment of the Israeli government to strengthen engagement with the developing world.
-It also recognizes for the first time the necessity of a governmental strategy vis-à-vis the developing world.
-It enables the Israeli government to strengthen its own economy while helping developing countries and also serves to increase the activity of Israeli companies in the developing world.
-All of this will contribute greatly to Israel’s political ties with international organizations and other countries, as well as positively impact lives in the developing world.
-Our strategic thinking process was a significant influence on this decision and we intend to remain actively involved going forward.
+For the first time, it also recognizes the necessity of a governmental strategy vis-à-vis the developing world.
+It enables the Israeli government to strengthen its own economy while assisting developing countries, and also increasing the activity of Israeli companies in the developing world.
+All this will contribute greatly to Israel’s political ties with international organizations and other countries, as well as positively impacting lives in the developing world.
+Our strategic thinking process has a significant influence on this decision, and going forward, we intend to remain actively involved.

 Partnership with the Office of the President